semrush/intergalactic/website/docs/core-principles/a11y/a11y-keyboard.md

 > - **Shift** + **Tab** returns `focus` to the previous interactive element.
 If dropdown is open, it closes.
 > - **Enter**, **Space** or **↓** **(for the select/menu trigger)** opens a dropdown.
 And if it has interactive elements inside, `focus` moves to the first one.
 > - `Down Arrow` inside the dropdown moves `focus` to the next `menuItem`.
 From the last `menuItem`, the `focus` moves to the first `menuItem`.
 The same logic applies to the `Top Arrow`, but backwards 🙃
-> - **Esc** discardes choice or closes the dropdown.
+> - **Esc** discards choice or closes the dropdown.
 If the `focus` was on the control inside the dropdown, `Esc` removes the `focus` from the interactive element and closes the dropdown.

 Keyboard control should be performed sequentially across all interactive elements (which have focus) on the page.